kanchan7992/world_time_app/README.md

 # World Time App

 This app shows the correct local time in cities worldwide.
-It is a crossplatform app which runs on both android and ios.
+It is a crossplatform app which runs on both android and IOS.

 ## Getting Started